-Germans shepherds with an all-white coat have always turned up in litters.
+Germans Shepherds with an all-white coat have always turned up in litters.
 This recessive gene appears to have been a part of the original gene structure in this breed from the earliest times.
-However, dog breed registries determined that all-white dogs were unsuitable for the types of uses that the breed engaged in and named it a fault in breeding.
+However, dog breed registries determined that all-white dogs were unsuitable for the types of uses that the breed engaged in and named it a fault inbreeding.

 Despite this negative judgment, people who owned white shepherd puppies took note of the many positive characteristics of these dogs.
 White-coated shepherd dogs went through a number of transformations from country to country, giving them true international origins.
-These influences gave rise to three distinct categories of white shepherd.
+These influences gave rise to three distinct categories of the white shepherd.

-The White German Shepherd advantage
+The White German Shepherd Advantage

 By 1912, a woman named Ann Tracy of New York brought some of these white dogs to America.
 By the 1950s, white German shepherds were distinguishing themselves at obedience trials, which drew greater interest in these animals.
-In 1968, the American Kennel Club allowed white German shepherds to be registered.
+In 1968, the American Kennel Club allowed white German Shepherds to be registered.

-The White German shepherd dog retains all the characteristics of the standard German shepherd breed.
-These dogs are still registered as German shepherd breed with the AKC and must conform to all registry requirements.
+The White German Shepherd dog retains all the characteristics of the standard German Shepherd breed.
+These dogs are still registered as German Shepherd breed with the AKC and must conform to all registry requirements.
 However, they are not permitted to be exhibited as representatives of the breed standard at dog shows.

-The Fight for Recognition for the white shepherds
+The Fight for Recognition for the White Shepherds

-Because white-coated dogs were dismissed from shows from the earliest days as the German shepherd breed was established, supporters of these dogs began to form their own breed registries.
+Because white-coated dogs were dismissed from shows from the earliest days as the German Shepherd breed was established, supporters of these dogs began to form their own breed registries.

-American and Canadian supporters of their white coated shepherds started their own registry, the AmericanWhite Shepherd Association (AWSA) and the White Shepherd Club of Canada (WSCC) In 1999, the United Kennel Club, second largest dog breed registry in the United States, recognized the white shepherd dog as a separate breed.
+American and Canadian supporters of their white-coated shepherds started their own registry, the American White Shepherd Association (AWSA) and the White Shepherd Club of Canada (WSCC).
+In 1999, the United Kennel Club, the second-largest dog breed registry in the United States, recognized the white shepherd dog as a separate breed.